andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - can collect logs from Amazon EC2 instances and on-premises servers, running either Linux or Windows Server.
       - can Retrieve custom metrics from your applications or services using the StatsD and collectd protocols.
     - To enable the CloudWatch agent to send data from an on-premises server, you must specify the access key and secret key of the IAM user that you created earlier.
+    - Aside from the usual metrics, it also tracks the memory, swap, and disk space utilization metrics of your server.
   - When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
     - Period - How long each metric data point represents (e.g., 60 seconds).
     - Evaluation Period - How many past periods the alarm looks at when deciding its state.
     - Datapoints to Alarm - How many of those evaluation periods must breach the threshold to trigger the alarm.
+  - CloudWatch Metrics Basics
+    - Metrics are organized by namespace, metric name, and dimensions.
+    - Namespace = container for related metrics. (ex: AWS/EC2)
+    - Dimensions = optional key/value pairs to uniquely identify metrics (e.g., InstanceId, ApplicationName).
+    - ===> Custom namespace + unique metric names = visual, application-specific monitoring in CloudWatch.

 - CodeCommit:
   - Credential types supported: